ertantorizkyf/money-tracker-go/README.md

 - **Go 1.23 or higher**: For running the Go application
 - **MySQL**: DB used by the app
 - **Docker**: To run the project as this project implements containerization
+- **Redis**: Redis used by the app for improving read performance on certain operation
 - **Make (Optional)**: To simplify common tasks by creating shortcuts
 - **PlantUML VSCode Extension (Optional)**: To view erd.puml file defined in this project